tsredanovic/cfw-formulator/README.md

 - `method_not_allowed`
   - code: 400
   - Detail: `Method ${request.method} not allowed.`
-  - Wrong http method was used in request
+  - Wrong http method was used in request.

 - TODO add rest of the responses